apache/airflow/docs/docker-stack/build.rst

 Note, that those customizations are only available in the ``build`` segment of the Airflow image and they are not present in the ``final`` image.
 If you wish to extend the final image and add custom ``.piprc`` and ``pip.conf``, you should add them in your own Dockerfile used to extend the Airflow image.

+.. todo:: ...but are they available in build layers?
+Check w/ original author...

 Such customizations are independent of the way how airflow is installed.